 Walk with a Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
 What better way to start your weekend than on your feet making strides to help your heart and improving your general health to live longer!
 While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians.

 At each walk you’ll receive FREE heart-healthy snack, wonderful conversations and walking (with a Doc)!
 And new participants will receive a free t-shirt!

 This program was started in Columbus, OH in April of 2005 by Dr. David Sabgir and has now expanded throughout the world.
 You don’t need any special gear and there are no special rules.
 Just put on a pair of comfortable shoes and walk alone, with friends, a partner or family or with a group.
 It’s a personal preference.

 Join your physicians and other people looking to improve their health at our monthly Walk With A Doc in Tucson.

-Laurie Dodd, MD, will lead her event on January 25, discussing topics on achieving optimum health.
+Laurie Dodd, MD, will lead an event on topics for optimum health on March

 All PCMS Walk with a Doc events start at 8:00 a.m. at Rillito River Park.
 Walkers sign in at the ramada east of Swan Bridge on the south bank.
 Physicians are encouraged to urge patients to participate in the program.
 The walk covers a one- or two-mile course on level ground.
 Please contact Dennis Carey at 795-7985 or email@example.com with questions.
 PCMS is sponsoring two walks each month through April 2020.